jasonjoh/php-tutorial/README.md

 # Getting Started with the Outlook Mail API and PHP #

-The purpose of this guide is to walk through the process of creating a simple PHP app that retrieves messages in Office 365.
+The purpose of this guide is to walk through the process of creating a simple PHP app that retrieves messages in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

 This tutorial will use [cURL](http://php.net/manual/en/book.curl.php) to send oAuth2 and REST API calls.